-Golf is here, Father’s Day is right around the corner and you are looking for something fun to do in the backyard.
-What could be better than your very own chipping green?
+If you're a golf lover and looking for something fun to do in the backyard, what could be better than your very own chipping green?
 How about one that floats in the pool?
 We have the plans, you can make it at home and save yourself some green!
 Here is everything you will need to make it yourself.

 • 3’x2’* section of artificial turf.
 It can be bought by the roll or foot.
 We chose a turf with an 8mm pile that was designed for indoor/outdoor use.